nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 6.
 The `handleList()` method then calls `setLabelStyle()`.
 Similar to `handleList()`, `setLabelStyle()` calls `Logic#getCurrentListType()` to get the `type` in `ModelManager` and set the style class of the `tutorLabelPanel` to `SELECTED_CLASS_LABEL_STYLE_CLASS`, and the `studentLabelPanel` along with the `tuitionClassLabelPanel` to `UNSELECETED_LABEL_STYLE_CLASS`.
 This will cause the `List Tabs` on top of the `List Display Panel` in Ui changes to highlight the current displayed list, the `TuitionClass` list.

-The following sequence diagram shows how the `find` operation works:
+The following sequence diagram shows how the `list` operation works:
 ![ListSequenceDiagram](images/ListSequenceDiagram.png)

 ### \[Implemented\] Sort Command